doserjef/rFIA_web/content/tutorial/_index.md

 # layout: docs  # Do not modify.

 # Optional header image (relative to `static/img/` folder).
-header:
-  caption: ""
-  image: ""

 # Page metadata.
-title: Getting started with rFIA
+#title: Getting started with rFIA
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false
 toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.

 # Add menu entry to sidebar.
 # - name: Declare this menu item as a parent with ID `name`.